StevenKehrli/Trelnex/Trelnex.Core/README.md

 // Get a credential provider (implementation varies by cloud provider) var credentialProvider = serviceProvider.GetRequiredService<ICredentialProvider>();

-// Get an access token provider for a specific client type and scope var tokenProvider = credentialProvider.GetAccessTokenProvider<MyApiClient>("https://api.example.com/.default");
+// Get an access token provider for the specified scope var tokenProvider = credentialProvider.GetAccessTokenProvider("https://api.example.com/.default");

 // Use the token provider to get an access token var token = tokenProvider.GetAccessToken();